The School of Public Health is home to nationally and internationally recognized centers that provide high-caliber research, outreach, and training.

 Provides analysis of media coverage of health issues.
 Publishes reviews of media stories on HealthNewsReview.org.

 Centers for Public Health Education and Outreach provides continuing education to public health professionals.
 The center identifies professional and public learning needs and develops strategies to meet them in partnership with SPH faculty and public health professionals.

 Facilitates interdisciplinary collaboration in research that can ultimately affect the prevention and control of violence.

-MCWRC promotes child wellbeing by creating an interdisciplinary body of research focused on education and health of youth (co-occurrence/ common causes and consequences) in Minnesota.
+Promotes child wellbeing by creating an interdisciplinary body of research focused on education and health of youth in Minnesota.